 But how many of us regularly secure our dogs when we’re traveling?
 The laws of physics apply to us all, humans and dogs, so an unrestrained dog can be seriously injured or killed in an accident, too.

 CarRentals recently surveyed dog owners to uncover their driving habits with their pets in the car.
 Their findings helped them develop key car safety tips to keep everyone riding safely.
-Check out below their safety tips in this infographic below, and see the full study on pet parents’ driving habits.
+Check out their safety tips in the infographic below, and see the full study on pet parents’ driving habits.